 This time around, I decided I want death to be something I celebrate, not dread.
 It's a beautiful inevitability that catalyzes the widest range of emotions to be set free.
 It's an experience that amplifies our understanding of Self.
 Passing shines a light on what's truly important to us.
 It makes clear the fleeting nature of the physical body.
 And can inspire us to live fully, care for ourselves and use our time lovingly while we choose to stay.

-Today, I had a convo with great friend and author of , Heather Criswell.
-Her book, along with teachings like and , have dramatically shifted my perspective on passing.
+Today, I had a convo with great friend and author of Wise Talk from the Other Side, Heather Criswell.
+Her book, along with teachings like Abraham Hicks and Matt Kahn, have dramatically shifted my perspective on passing.
 They've exploded the truth of love in the death experience that's completely transformed everything I was taught about it being sad, tragic and depressing.
-Death offers a divine opportunity to truly respect the choices of others--on a soul level, how they've chosen to pass.
+Death offers a divine opportunity to truly respect the choices of others—on a soul level, how they've chosen to pass.
 Can we strip away our judgment of death's appearance, in all its painful physicality?

 No matter the relationship you have with death, there is a universality in the experience that compassionately unites us in love.
 And that, is cause to celebrate.